E-Commerce SEO Strategy: How to Get Never-Ending Traffic

 3. Improve Site Speed and Lower Page Load Times

-As far as improving your rankings and user experiences are concerned, the one thing Google’s algorithms constantly emphasize is having fast website speed on desktop as well as mobile.
+As far as improving your rankings and user experiences is concerned, Google’s algorithms constantly emphasize the importance of having a fast website on desktop and mobile.

 Your site’s loading time is also a huge part of the overall user experience.
 Therefore, ensure your website is the fastest to load, at least among your competitors.

-See to it that the images on your website are compressed for use as large-sized images significantly slow down loading times.
-Additionally, track down any content management application that could be using heavier product images rather than their compressed versions, and get rid of it.
+Ensure that your website’s images are compressed, as large images significantly slow down loading times.
+Additionally, identify and remove any content management application that may be using heavier product images rather than their compressed versions.

 4. Optimize Content